Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 * [View](#view): The representation to the users
 * [Controller](#control): Converts input to commands for Model or View

+[CRUD (Create, read, update and delete)](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) are the 4 basic operations of persistent storage and will be a basis for all operations done.

 The Web App will use the [RESTful API](https://restfulapi.net/) architectural style to perform its HTTP requests.

 The *Sequence Diagram* below shows how a `POST` request for a `RegistrationForm` - registering for an account - will cause the different components to interact.